onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-42874
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** comply with Least Privilege (no more privilege than required to perform job functions) when persons or non-person entities access VNFs.
+    The VNF **MUST** allow the Operator to restrict access based on the assigned permissions associated with an ID in order to support Least Privilege (no more privilege than required to perform job functions).

 .. req::
     :id: R-71787